YannZyl/Apollo-Note/docs/perception_obstacles.md

   size_t valid_edges_num = active_edge_table_.size();
   size_t invalid_edges_num = 0;
   // For each edege in active edge table, check whether it is still valid.
-  // Stage 1, compute next interaction with later grid line, if out the line, erase for (auto &edge : active_edge_table_) {
+  // Stage 1, compute next interaction with later grid line, if out the line, erase in step3 by setting the slope infinite for (auto &edge : active_edge_table_) {
     if (!edge.MoveUp(step_)) {
       --valid_edges_num;